MartinBraquet/owo/README.md

 ## Disclaimer

-This script might be violating some Discord or OwO guidelines; running it for too long might block your OwO bot for 1, 12, or more hours.
+This script might be violating some Discord or OwO guidelines; running it for too long might block your OwO game for 1, 12, or more hours.